crisluengo/doxpp/doc/commands.md

 ### `\defgroup <name> [<title>]`

 Defines a group.
-Members can be part of one group.
+Namespace members can be part of one group.
 A generator can sort members by group, instead (or additionally) to sorting them by namespace or file.

 Members declared after the `\defgroup` command are part of the group.
 The `\defgroup` makes the newly defined group "active", and will remain so until the end of the file, or until a `\endgroup` command.

+Documentation blocks that document members declared elsewhere are also affected by the "active" group, but only if the member declaration didn't already associate the member to a group.
+A `\ingroup` command in a documentation block has priority when assigning members to groups.
+Only the first such command is considered, the rest is ignored.

 Groups can be nested.
 Each group has at most one parent, and can have any number of subgroups.
 When defining a group while another group is active, the group will be a subgroup of the active